 The essay portion of the exams is worrisome to many CMA candidates, and this is for good reason.
 The essay questions consist of written and quantitative analysis and responses.
 Because of this, all CMA candidates should be well versed in word processing and electronic spreadsheet programs.

 Each CMA exam has two essay questions, and each question presents a business scenario that will have multiple questions.
 You have 1 hour to answer both essay questions.
 You have 3 hours to finish the multiple-choice question section of the exam before starting the essay portion.
 If you finish the multiple-choice questions section before the 3-hour limit, the remaining time gets carried over to the essay section.
 The focus of the essay questions is on the CMA candidate’s ability to understand and apply concepts presented in the part being tested to a business scenario.

 How Your Essay Responses Will be Scored

 The subject matter experts who will score your essay responses will use a grading guide.
 There are more points in the grading guide than points that can be awarded.
-For example there may 120 possible points but only 100 can be awarded in total.
-The experts goal is not to deduct points from your essay answers, but to award you points.
+For example, there may be 120 possible points but only 100 can be awarded in total.
+The expert’s goal is not to deduct points from your essay answers, but to award you points.

 Partial answers will also award you points.
 For example, if you had to calculate 10 ratios but were only able to calculate 6, the experts will award you partial points for your answer.
 So if you get a tough essay question, try to work on it as much as possible, even if you don’t complete it.
 You’ll be able to get some points.
 Be sure to show your calculations.